 Leading on from overcoming my ‘Corporate Guilt’, whilst I no longer needed to work 9am – 5pm I still ultimately work best with structure.
 So it was important that I created a new kind of structure.
 I’d liken it more to an agreement I made with myself that allows me to be productive at work but also gives me permission to live life!

 This will be different for everyone depending on their business and routine.
-For me I started with some basics, like I still wanted was to be up and ready for the day by 9am.
+For me I started with some basics, like I still wanted to be up and ready for the day by 9am.
 Anything urgent would get done immediately in the morning as this is when I have the most energy.
 I also wanted to make the most of family opportunities that I wouldn’t have gotten in my corporate job, like attending my nephew’s weekly sports activities.
 Unless there’s something work related that it urgent, I go and watch his sport each week and don’t feel guilty!
 Essentially, I created a new kind of structure that works in with my life rather than revolving around set hours.
-Admittedly this has taken a very long time for me to get used to, but I can tell you that my days have such a sense of fulfilment now compared to before!
+Admittedly this has taken a very long time for me to get used to, but I can tell you that my days have such a sense of fulfillment now compared to before!

 Mixing Up My Location